ilibs/gosql/README.md

 ```

-Default connection key is `default` config, So you can use a simpler wraper function
+Use `default` database, So you can use wrapper function

 ```go
 //Exec